 - 1. If all clocks are not synchronizing: - a.
 Review System Controller troubleshooting. - b.
 Contact American Time Technical Support at 800-328-8996. - 2.
 If only some clocks are not synchronizing, continue with the troubleshooting steps. - 3.
-Confirm signal Reference pictures below. - a.
+Confirm signal Reference pictures below.

+PM Indicator: Blinks On/Off whenever the wireless time update signal is received a.
 Wait until the top of the minute and verify time synchronizes to the System Controller.

-nNote: After the system controller has been operating for 24 hours, it will enter Quiet Mode.
+Note: After the system controller has been operating for 24 hours, it will enter Quiet Mode.
 Pressing 3-5-7 on the keypad will disable Quiet Mode for 6 hours.
 Reference Appendix J for more details on Quiet Mode.